Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 Tip #5: Empty piles are useless

-Note that we did not discard the 8 of Clubs during this sequence.
+Note that we did not discard the 8 during this sequence.
 We had plenty of reason not to, because we needed to expose the Aces and 2's.
-But there is another reason: discarding the 8 of Clubs would have left its pile empty.
+But there is another reason: discarding the 8 would have left its pile empty.
 Far better to move a different 8 that will expose something else beneath it -- exposing anything at all is better than nothing.
 Don't empty a pile unless you have no other choice.

 Next (move 31) we deal a Jack, and now we can clear out all those Jacks and 10's (and 9 and 8) without fear, because the Queens and Kings are already gone.